 Ms. Kimsey received a bachelor’s degree in social work from James Madison University and a master’s degree in social work from Virginia Commonwealth University.

-Caprice Knapp, PhD, was appointed the North Dakota Medicaid director in August 2019.
+Caprice Knapp, PhD, was appointed the North Dakota Medicaid director in August 2019 and was in that role until 2022.
 Dr. Knapp brings over 18 years of experience working on Medicaid and the Children’s Health Insurance Program in the private sector, state and federal government, and academics.

 In academics, Dr. Knapp was an associate professor in the Department of Health Outcomes and Policy at the University of Florida and at Pennsylvania University.
 In the private sector, she served as the federal policy director for Molina Healthcare, Inc.